OrinaOisera/Django-practice/README.md

 # Django-practice
  Commands: python manage.py startapp appname  #Adding a new app

+manage.py  ---> is commandline utility to perform admin tasks

+wsgi.py    --->Web Server  Gateway Interface (describes communication btwn webserver & another application)

+asgi.py   --->Asynchronous Gateway Interface

+__init.py ---> holds the packages and how they will be looked up

 Models ---> Are python classes that make our data consistent